nstoya/dropwizard-what-to-do/README.md

 * Paging for tasks
 * Move authentication data to DB
     * User table
-    * ToDos per user
+    * todos per user
     * Endpoint POST /user for creating new user
-    * endpoint /token for users to get the Bearer token
+    * endpoint POST /token to get the Bearer token
 * Generate entity classes from dropwizard migration files or hibernate mappings

-## Todo
-* logging config
+* use https
-* readme
+* handle CORS